mohitpai/journey-optimizer.en/help/using/configuration/push-configuration.md

 Your event will be triggered and you will receive your push notification to your mobile app.

-## Step 4: Create a message preset for push{#message-preset}
+## Step 4: Create a message surface for push{#message-preset}

-Once your mobile app has been set up in in [!DNL Adobe Experience Platform Data Collection], you need to create a message preset to be able to send push notifications from **[!DNL Journey Optimizer]**.
+Once your mobile app has been set up in in [!DNL Adobe Experience Platform Data Collection], you need to create a message surface to be able to send push notifications from **[!DNL Journey Optimizer]**.

-Learn how to create and configure a message preset in [this section](../configuration/message-presets.md).
+Learn how to create and configure a message surface in [this section](../configuration/message-presets.md).

 You are now ready to send push notifications with Journey Optimizer.